Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: Using Information to Breach the Anarchy / Stability Frontier

-\end{theorem} \arxiv{ {The proof is postponed to the Appendix.}} We remark on Theorem~\ref{t4} for the case when $k \rightarrow \infty$ for ease of exposition.
-Note that for this case, a consequence of attaining a price of anarchy of $1-1/e$ was a price of stability also of $1-1/e$ and this was achieved by $\fgair$ defined in \eqref{eq:poa-f}.
+Recall from Theorem~\ref{thm:tradeoff} that a consequence of attaining a price of anarchy of $1-1/e$ was a price of stability also of $1-1/e$ and this was achieved by $\fgair$ defined in \eqref{eq:fgair}.
 Using the state-based rule given in \eqref{eq:statebasedf}, a system designer can achieve the optimal price of anarchy without any consequences for the price of stability.
 Hence, the identified piece of system-level information was crucial for moving beyond the inherited performance limitations by adhering to our notion of local information.
-Whether alternative forms of system-level information could move us beyond these guarantees, or achieve these guarantees with less information, is an open research question.
+Whether alternative forms of system-level information could move us beyond these guarantees, or achieve these guarantees with less information, is an open question.